On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Efficient Language and Vision Assistant

-For the vision encoder, we replace the OpenAI CLIP-Large-336-14 module (LLaVA-1.5) with OpenAI CLIP-Base-224-32, using the Anyres technique to retain resolution while summarizing input into similar token count.
-OpenAI CLIP-Large-336-14 processes a 336x336 area into 576 tokens; OpenAI CLIP-Base-224-32 processes a 224x224 area into 49 tokens.
-Using Anyres, resolution is increased to 896x676px with a token count capped at 637, compared to LLaVA-NeXT's 2880 tokens for 672x672px.
-However, this results in slight performance degradation (from LLaVA-1.5-7B's 40.1 to 39.8; see \S4.1.1 in Figure~\ref{fig:teaser}).
+For the vision encoder, we replace the OpenAI CLIP-Large-336-14 module (used in LLaVA-1.5) with OpenAI CLIP-Base-224-32 and utilize the AnyRes technique~\citep{liu2024llavanext} to optimize the balance between resolution and token count.
+OpenAI CLIP-Large-336-14 processes a 336x336 area into 576 tokens, while OpenAI CLIP-Base-224-32 processes a 224x224 area into 49 tokens.
+By applying AnyRes, we increase the resolution to 896x676px, with the maximum token count capped at 637, in contrast to LLaVA-NeXT's 2880 tokens for 672x672px.
+It is important to note that patch size alone does not determine performance; rather, a balanced consideration with resolution ensures optimal results.
+Through this modification, we achieve a higher input resolution with a slight increase in maximum token count and a marginal decrease in performance (from LLaVA-1.5-7B's 40.1 to 39.8; see \S4.1.1 in Figure~\ref{fig:teaser}).

-We then expand the dataset to enhance performance by incorporating data from LLaVAR~\citep{zhang2023llavar}, Idefics2~\citep{laurencon2024matters}, and several open-source datasets.
-This involves using 1.1 million samples for alignment tasks and 1 million samples for instruction tuning.
-Detailed dataset quantities are provided in the Appendix.
-As shown in Figure~\ref{fig:teaser}, this strategy is somewhat effective (39.8 to 50.7) but does not achieve the performance levels of LLaVA-NeXT-7B which reaches 53.2 (refer to \S4.1.2 in Figure~\ref{fig:teaser}).
+Next, we expand the dataset using Idefics2~\citep{laurencon2024matters}, LLaVAR~\citep{zhang2023llavar}, and several open-source datasets to enhance performance.
+This includes 1.1M images for alignment tasks and 1M for instruction tuning.
+Further dataset details are in Appendix~\ref{sec:hyperparameters}.
+As shown in Figure~\ref{fig:teaser}, this approach improves performance (39.8 to 50.7) but does not reach LLaVA-NeXT-7B's levels at 53.2 (see \S4.1.2 in Figure~\ref{fig:teaser}).